A blog post by Alexis Lawton, director of development and communications for the Regis Haiti Project.

 We are very thankful for Regis’ consistency and unique approach, which is not always typical of non-profits in Haiti.
 We are especially grateful for your pledge to assist with the implementation process alongside us.Fritz Deshommes, rector of the State University of Haiti

-As the Regis team shared a renewed commitment for the future of the project in Haiti, members of Cohort 3 were attending classes.
-The leadership track course,Organizational Structures for Nursing Leadership, was co-taught by graduates from Cohort 1 and Cohort 2 and mentored by Kellie LaPierre, Regis nursing faculty member and project director of curriculum and faculty mentoring, and Valerie Hunt, Regis associate dean of graduate nursing and project volunteer.
+As the Regis team shared a renewed commitment for the future of the project in Haiti, members of Cohort Three were attending classes.
+The leadership track course,Organizational Structures for Nursing Leadership, was co-taught by graduates from Cohort One and Cohort Two and mentored by Kellie LaPierre, Regis nursing faculty member and project director of curriculum and faculty mentoring, and Valerie Hunt, Regis associate dean of graduate nursing and project volunteer.

 Please Note: Members of the Regis Haiti Project who made the week-long journey include: Nancy Street, executive director of the Regis Haiti Project; Alexis Lawton, director of development and communications; Nathalie Davidson, Regis nursing program alumna and volunteer project translator; Harry Gerard, program coordinator for advocacy; Kellie LaPierre, project director of curriculum and faculty mentoring; and Pritika Patel, graduate assistant and current Regis graduate nursing student.